Miami Violent Crimes Attorneys

-Miami criminal defense attorney E.J.
-Hubbs and the criminal lawyers at Hubbs Law are well versed in the aggressive prosecution for violent crimes in Miami-Dade County.
+Miami violent crimes defense attorney E.J.
+Hubbs and the criminal lawyers at Hubbs Law Firm are well-versed in the aggressive prosecution of violent crimes in Miami-Dade County.
 Florida's population has exploded to more than 20 million, third in the U.S. behind California and Texas.
 With the surge in residents, violent crime in Florida remains a concern, despite a slight drop in the number of violent crimes per capita in recent years.

 According to the most recent FBI Unified Crime Reporting (UCR) statistics, more than 1.2 million violent crimes were committed in the U.S. in 2011.
 Of those, 98,199 occurred in Florida, with about 7 percent of them (6,913) in Miami-Dade County, the state's most populous county.
 Violent crimes include murder, non-negligent manslaughter, forcible rape, robbery and aggravated assault.

-If you were arrested for a violent crime under § 784 or any other section of the Florida Statutes, it is important that you consult with a Miami criminal defense attorney as soon as possible to discuss your case.
+If you were arrested for a violent crime under § 784 or any other section of the Florida Statutes, it is important that you consult with a Miami violent crime defense attorney as soon as possible to discuss your case.

 If a person threatens violence or acts violently toward another person, a criminal charge may be filed, resulting in an arrest.
 The charges and penalties are often upgraded if a weapon is used or the victim suffered an injury.

 Attorney E.J.
 Hubbs is experienced in defending people accused of any number of violent crimes, including:

 - Aggravated assault with a firearm

 - Aggravated battery

 - Felony battery